devbanana/Budget-Banana/README.md

 Budget-Banana
 =============

-Budget Banana is a comprehensive budgeting system inspired by [You Need A Budget](http://www.youneedabudget.com).
+Budget Banana is a comprehensive budgeting system with the aim of helping you to better manage your financial situation.

+It is inspired by [You Need a Budget](http://www.youneedabudget.com), but with additional features not present in YNAB.

 **NOTE**: This project is just starting development.
 Please watch this project for updates.
 I hope to have something usable soon.

 Budgeting Philosophy
 -------------

 Our central goal is to help you to get out of debt and/or increase your savings.
 You should be able to get by month-to-month without being surprised by major expenses.
-There are four simple rules, which you can read about at the link above:
+There are four simple rules:

 1. Give every dollar a job
 2. Save for a rainy day